-This is the most time-consuming, but necessary, part of the audit process.
+- Compare Premiums/Deductibles/Copays – This is the most time-consuming, but necessary, part of the audit process.
 It’s important to understand what you owe before insurance coverage kicks in.
-Compare total out-of-pocket expenses before making a decision.
+Compare total out-of-pocket expenses before deciding.

-Your network doctors can change annually so always verify your doctors are still in your plan’s network of preferred physicians.
+- Verify in-network doctors because network doctors can change annually.
+Always verify your doctors are still in your plan’s network of preferred physicians.

-Dental coverage can add significant added cost.
+- Dental coverage can add significant added costs.
 Ask your dentist if he or she offers any price reduction for cash-paying, uninsured customers.
 Or seek out a local dental school where dental students, under the guidance of instructors, perform routine services for a fraction of the cost.

 I took over running my husband’s business after he got sick.
-About two years after his death I decided to check into disability insurance.
-As the sole breadwinner of the family now, we need a way to replace my current income if I become disabled.
+About two years after his death I checked into disability insurance.
+As the sole breadwinner of the family now, we need to replace my current income if I become disabled.

 Different disability policies exist for short-term or long-term disability, but most won’t pay more than 60% of your current income.
 You can choose policies that payout for five years or until age 65.
 Widows between ages 50-60 are eligible for Social Security disability based on their husband’s work record and several other factors so it’s important to consider all of the options to recoup your income.